 I.L.3.
 The Permittee shall train new and existing employees in the handling of used oil and PCB contaminated used oil.
 New employees may not manage or process used oil without a trained employee present until their used oil training is completed.

 I.L.4.
-Employees authorized to test used oil shall demonstrate competence to lock-down the tank/container, collect a representative used oil sample, screen used oil for halogens using a Clor-D-Tect kit (EPA method 9077) or prepare required documentation to submit sample to the laboratory for analysis.
+Employees that are authorized to test used oil shall demonstrate competence to lock-down the tank/container, collect a representative used oil sample, screen used oil for halogens using a Clor-D-Tect kit (EPA method 9077) or prepare required documentation to submit sample to the laboratory for analysis.

 I.L.5.
 The Permittee shall provide, at a minimum, an annual used oil-training refresher course for employees handling used oil.
 Additional training is required when the Permittee changes used oil-handling operational procedures.